Noémi Byrd

 Planning

-She has experience of legally complex planning appeals concerning the effect of development on biodiversity and habitats (including development in ‘water neutrality’ zones), local authority and national emergency planning, rights of way, and Human Rights including private property rights.
+Noémi has experience of legally complex planning cases concerning the effect of development on biodiversity and habitats (including development in ‘water neutrality’ zones), local authority and national emergency planning, public rights of way, and Human Rights including private property rights.

-• APP/Z3825/W/23/3333968 (inquiry, recovered for determination by the Secretary of State) : Kilnwood Vale Sub-Phase 3DEFG, Faygate, West Sussex.
-Successfully represented the Council in the third ‘water neutrality’ appeal in the Sussex North Water Resource Zone, where Natural England’s advice is that development should demonstrate water neutrality in order to avoid significant adverse effects on the Arun Valley SAC, SPA and Ramsar sites.
+Kilnwood Vale Sub-phase 3DEFG, Faygate, West Sussex successfully represented the Council in the third ‘water neutrality’ appeal in the Sussex North Water Resource Zone, where Natural England’s advice is that development should demonstrate water neutrality in order to avoid significant adverse effects on the Arun Valley SAC, SPA and Ramsar sites.
+The Inspector agreed with the Council that a ‘Grampian’ condition should be imposed on the grant of planning permission for 280 dwellings and associated infrastructure, to ensure that the development is water neutral in accordance with Natural England’s advice.
+The Secretary of State accepted the Inspector’s recommendation and the developer’s subsequent legal challenge failed, see Chrest Nicholson Operations Ltd v SSHCLG and Horsham District Council [[2025] EWHC 2194 (Admin)

 • Advertising consent and discontinuance

-• Common Land registration of site with development potential
+• Common Land registration of sites with development potential

 • Flood risk management obligations